Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Introduction

-To assess the effectiveness of DIQ, we perform human and LLM-as-a-judge evaluations on DIQ-selected subsets, showing that they exhibit higher data quality and generate clinical reasoning closely aligned with expert practices in \textit{differential diagnosis}, \textit{safety check}, and \textit{evidence citation}.
+To assess the effectiveness of DIQ, we perform human and LLM-as-a-judge evaluations on DIQ-selected subsets, showing that they exhibit higher data quality and generate clinical reasoning closely aligned with expert practices in \textit{differential diagnosis}, \textit{safety check}, and \textit{evidence citation} (Tab.~\ref{tab:clinical_value}).
 These results demonstrate that DIQ selects samples that foster expert-like reasoning patterns.
-Extensive experiments on medical reasoning benchmarks demonstrate that DIQ enables models fine-tuned on \textbf{only 1\%} of selected data to match full-dataset performance, while \textbf{10\%} consistently outperforms the baseline, highlighting the superiority of principled data selection over brute-force scaling.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose DIQ, a principled data selection framework for medical SFT that jointly measures sample difficulty and optimization influence, enabling more efficient medical reasoning with minimal fine-tuning data. \item We conduct a comprehensive evaluation showing that DIQ-selected subsets improve data quality and the alignment of clinical reasoning with expert practices. \item We demonstrate empirically that training on only 1\% of DIQ-selected data matches the performance of the full dataset, while 10\% consistently surpasses it. \end{itemize}
+Extensive experiments on medical reasoning benchmarks demonstrate that DIQ enables models fine-tuned on \textbf{only 1\%} of selected data to match full-dataset performance, while \textbf{10\%} consistently outperforms baseline methods, highlighting the superiority of principled data selection over brute-force scaling.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose DIQ, a principled data selection framework for medical SFT that jointly measures sample difficulty and optimization influence, enabling more efficient medical reasoning with fewer fine-tuning data, thereby building robust language foundations for medical VLMs. \item We conduct a comprehensive evaluation showing that DIQ-selected subsets improve data quality and the alignment of clinical reasoning with expert practices. \item We demonstrate empirically that training on only 1\% of DIQ-selected data matches the performance of the full dataset, while 10\% consistently surpasses it. \end{itemize}